commandus/lorawan-network-server/README.md

 - readBufferSize UDP buffer size Default 4096.
 - verbosity 0..3 error logging verbosity (0- error only, 3- debug info)
 - daemonize false..true Indicates does network server starts as daemon or not
-- controlFPort 0: no remote control, 1..223- FPort values used by network service to control server.
+- controlFPort 0: no remote control, 1..223- FPort bands used by network service to control server.
 Default 0.

 configFileName can used to load configuration from different location.
 Do not use this parameter except when you really need it.